-Aggregate No. of Number of Number of Aggregate number Shareholders and shareholders who shareholders to of shareholders and the outstanding approached the whom shares the outstanding Shares in the Company for transfer were transferred shares in the Suspense account of shares from from suspense suspense account lying at the beginning of year. suspense account during the year account during the year lying at the end of the year NIL NIL NIL NIL
+Aggregate No. of Number of Number of Aggregate number Shareholders and shareholders who shareholders to of shareholders and the outstanding approached the whom shares the outstanding Shares in the Company for transfer were transferred shares in the Suspense account of shares from from suspense suspense account lying at the suspense ac count acco unt during lying at the end of beginnir ng of year. during the year the y ear the year NIL NIL NIL NIL